yhppjk/VHDL-Components/Readme.md

 	-- Maybe, the interface is a combination block, with some small blocks -- the sensitivity list should be the signals input.
 	--
+#### 02/06/2023
+	-- seperate the FSM in to 2 different block, one for switch state, one for give value in different state -- verify the signal PSEL, PENABLE, PREADY by using assert in different position.
+	--